-MOTION: The Final Subdivision Plan application for 18-41-Anglers Road Commons Subdivision, is found complete in regard to the submission requirements based on the application checklist.
-The Planning Board retains the right to request more information where review criteria are not fully addressed.
+Griffin Bourassa made a motion that the Final Subdivision Plan application for 18-41 Anglers Road Commons Subdivision, was found complete in regard to the submission requirements based on the application checklist.
+The Planning Board retained the right to request more information where review criteria were not fully addressed.